 Junction boxes are an essential part of the electrical wiring systems for homes and buildings alike.
-The purpose of these boxes, which are often made from metal or plastic, is to house and safely protect a structure's electrical connections.
+These metal or plastic boxes house and safely protect a structure's electrical connections.
 These electrical casings come in many sizes and types.

 Installing the Box

 Professionals usually recommend installing a junction box by bringing a new wire from the main electrical panel to the box rather than tapping off an existing electrical box.
-This is done to avoid circuit overload, which is important in order to protect against threat of a potential electrical fire.
+You do this to avoid circuit overload, which helps protect against a potential electrical fire.

-When adding a circuit to an older home, running a new ROMEX wire from the electrical panel is often your best option.
-You do not want to plug your expensive big screen TV or computer with all of your important data into an older two-wire receptacle.
+When adding a circuit to an older home, run a new Romex wire from the electrical panel.
+You do not want to plug an expensive big screen TV or a computer with essential data into an older, two-wire receptacle.

-You can buy junction boxes at most any hardware or home improvement store.
+You can buy junction boxes at most hardware or home improvement stores.
 A junction box usually costs less than a dinner for two at McDonald's and increases the safety of your home's electrical system.
-While at the store buying your box, be sure to pick up a couple of extra covers for any uncovered junction boxes you might find in your home's garage or during an attic inspection.
+While at the store buying your box, pick up a couple of extra covers for any uncovered junction boxes you might find in your home's garage or during an attic inspection.

 People sometimes call a receptacle box a junction box and use the words interchangeably.
-But, keep in mind that this term is sometimes used more generically and isn't always referring specifically to a junction box.
+But, keep in mind that this term is sometimes used more generically and is not always referring specifically to a junction box.
 Other types of electrical boxes that serve different roles include: